Singeing the King of Spain's Beard: Capture of São Filipe off the Azores

 Portuguese carracks unload cargo in Lisbon.
 Original engraving by Theodor de Bry, 1593, coloured at a later date.

 On 8 June, Drake's fleet sighted a Portuguese carrack, the São Filipe, twenty leagues from the Island of São Miguel, returning from the Indies laden with treasure.
 After a brief exchange of fire it was captured, the first ship to be so on the return run from the Indies.
 Its enormous fortune of gold, spices, and silk was valued at £108,000, of which 10% was to go to Drake.
 Following this, the fleet returned to England, arriving on 6 July.

 Aftermath

 The expedition led by Francis Drake was a resounding military success: over one hundred Spanish vessels of different tonnages were destroyed or captured during the expedition.
-Economic and material losses caused to the Spanish fleet by the English attack ensured that Spanish plans for the invasion of England had to be postponed for over a year.
-It was not until August 1588 that the Armada was ready to leave for the British Isles.
+Economic and material losses caused to the Spanish fleet by the English attack ensured that Spanish plans for the invasion of England had to be postponed for six months.
+It was not until April 1588 that the Armada was ready to leave for the British Isles.

 Documents seized by the English with the São Filipe, which had details of the East Indies maritime traffic and the lucrative trade in the area, would years later be used as the basis for the founding of the East India Company.